Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 #### Spellcasting Ability

-:ability-int: **Intelligence** is your spellcasting ability for your Eldritch Knight spells.
+:abl-int: **Intelligence** is your spellcasting ability for your Eldritch Knight spells.

 #### Spellcasting Focus